SciNet: Evaluating AI Agents in Relation-Aware Scientific Literature Retrieval: Path-Wise Relation: Capturing Collective Dynamics of Scientific Evolution

 \textbf{Evaluation:} For each query, we constructed the ground truth path using a breadth-first search (BFS) algorithm.
 Specifically, we enumerated all connecting paths between the two endpoint papers and computed the cumulative citation count of all papers along each path.
-The path with the highest total citation count was selected as the ground truth.
-This approach is well justified, as it closely parallels the notion of collective credit allocation proposed by Hua-Wei Shen et al.~\citep{shen2014collective}, where citations are interpreted as community votes that represent collective recognition of a research trajectory.
+The path with the highest total citation count was selected as the candidate trajectory.
+This approach is well justified, as it closely parallels the notion of collective credit allocation proposed by Hua-Wei Shen et al.~\cite{shen2014collective}, where citations are interpreted as community votes that represent collective recognition of a research trajectory.
+Subsequently, experts conducted logical coherence checks on these candidate paths, manually filtering out meaningless trajectories that were topologically connected but scientifically disjointed, to establish the final ground truth.

 We evaluated retrieval results along three complementary dimensions.
 First, \textbf{\textit{Consistency}} measures the degree of overlap between the retrieved path and the ground-truth path.
 Second, \textbf{\textit{Connectivity}} evaluates whether the retrieved papers form a connected citation path linking the query endpoints within the citation network.
 Third, \textbf{\textit{Rationality}} measures the plausibility of the retrieved path.
-We first evaluate this using an LLM, which is prompted with the titles and abstracts of the retrieved papers to judge whether the sequence forms a coherent and reasonable evolutionary narrative.To further enhance reliability, we complement this with a human evaluation: for a subset of 50 representative queries, three AI-expert annotators independently scored the retrieved paths from each model on a 1––10 scale based on rationality.
-The scores are then averaged to form a \textit{Rationality-Human} metric, which is included as an additional column in the table.
+We first evaluate this using an LLM, which is prompted with the titles and abstracts of the retrieved papers to judge whether the sequence forms a coherent and reasonable evolutionary narrative.
+To further enhance reliability, we complement this with a human evaluation: for a subset of 50 representative queries, three AI-expert annotators independently scored the retrieved paths from each model on a 1--10 scale based on rationality.
+The scores are then averaged to form a \textit{Rationality-Human} metric, which is included as an additional column.